Dan-Matthews-23/finishing-touch/README.md

 3. In settings.py underneath import os, add `import dj_database_url`

 4. Under 'DATABASES', comment out the existing code.
-Type: DATABASES = { 'default': dj_database_url.parse('paste-elephantsql-db-url-here')  }
+Type: DATABASES = { 'default': dj_database_url.parse('elephantsql-db-url-here')  }

-5. In the terminal, run the show migrations command to confirm connection to the external database:
+5. In the terminal, type 'python manage.py showmigrations

-    ```bash
-    python3 manage.py runserver
-    ```

-6. If you have connected the database correctly you will see a list of migrations that are unchecked.
-You can now run migrations to migrate the models to the new database:
+6. You should see a list of migrations that are unchecked.
+If so, type 'python manage.py makemigrations' followed by 'python manage.py migrate'

-    ```bash
-    python3 manage.py migrate
-    ```

-7. Create a superuser for the new database.
-Input a username, email and password when directed.
+7. Create a superuser for the new database by typing 'python manage.py createsuperuser.
+Follow the instructions and note the details

-    ```bash
-    python3 manage.py createsuperuser
-    ```

-8. You should now be able to go to the browser tab on the left of the page in elephantsql, click the table queries button and see the user you've just created by selecting the auth_user table.
-9. We can now add an if/else statement for the databases in settings.py, so we use the development database while in development (the code we commented out) - and the external database on the live site (note the change where the db URL was is now a variable we will use in Heroku):

-    ```python
+8. Replace your DATABASE code (including commented-out code) with the following:

     if 'DATABASE_URL' in os.environ:
         DATABASES = {
           'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))